 security settings, location of your files, etc., and can change these at any time.

-When your user launches your program, Total Access Startup automatically installs
+The first time your user launches your program, Total Access Startup

 As the administrator, you run the Total Access Startup Wizard to specify

 how your application is deployed.
 Once completed, simply email the